dev-newton/weather-active/README.md

   - A minimalist JavaScript library that parses, validates, manipulates, and displays dates and times 2kb only!
   - All API operations that change the Day.js object will return a new instance instead.
 This helps prevent bugs and avoid long debugging sessions.

-- React Feather
-  - 24x24 grid icons that focus on simplicity, consistency, and flexibility

-## Best Practices Followed

-- Absolute Imports: I made use of Absolute Imports as it makes the code cleaner and easier to write, makes it easy to locate a file or component imported due to absolute positioning, and removes the unneccessary need for `../../../`.
-- Strongly typed application, thanks to TypeScript
-- Redux implementation for state management
-- Clean app folder structure/architecture
-- Seperation of concerns: separated UI from logic to make code cleaner, reusable, easier to track bugs
-- Hooks: made use of both react hooks and two custom built hooks: `useCities` and `useNotes` to enable re-usability of stateful logic, and reduce code duplication.
-- Regarding comments: I have a belief that if you have to add a comment, then maybe that code should be refractored in a way that is easier to understand.
-So basically, code in a way that's easier to understand so you dont have to add comments, unless of course its really necessary.

-## Possible Improvements/Limitations

-- Responsiveness
-- Improve accessibility
-- Unit test other parts of the application